-UNIDO is the specialized agency of the United Nations that promotes industrial development for poverty reduction, inclusive globalization and environmental sustainability.
+UNIDO is the specialized agency of the United Nations with a unique mandate to promote and accelerate sustainable industrial and economic development.

 UNIDO supports countries to industrialize in ways that foster digital and green transitions and accelerate progress with the Sustainable Development Goals.

 The world is faced with an array of challenges:

 - We are on the verge of a global food crisis, with a rising number of people experiencing hunger and food insecurity.

 - We are in the grip of a climate catastrophe and the window to avert it is rapidly closing.